csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 immediately with Csound.

 The basic concept in CMask is the tendency mask.
-This is an area that is limited by 2 time variant boundaries.
-These area describes a space of possible values for a score parameter, for example amplitude, pitch, pan, duration etc. For every parameter of an event (a note statement pfield in Csound) a random value will be selected from the range that is
+This is an area that is limited by two time variant boundaries.
+This area describes a space of possible values for a score parameter, for example amplitude, pitch, pan, duration etc. For every parameter of an event (a note statement pfield in Csound) a random value will be selected from the range that is